solidoss/solidframe/tutorials/aio_echo/README.md

 	signal(SIGPIPE, SIG_IGN);
 ```

-Next we will instantiate the SolidFrame Asynchronous environment objects:
+Next we will instantiate the SolidFrame Asynchronous environment:
  * The __scheduler__.
 The active container for solid::frame::aio::Objects.
 It provides IO events, timer events and custom events to Objects.
  * The __manager__.
 A passive container of solid::frame::Services.
  * The __service__.
 A passive container for solid::frame::ObjectBase.